SatyaGopal149/demo/README.md

 # demo
-This is my git git repository
+This is my first git repository author Satya Gopal